-Table 7 Alcatel-Lucent Configuration > WLANs > Advanced Page Fields
+Table 7 WLANs > Advanced Page Fields

 Field Default Description General Settings Folder Тор Displays the folder with which the WLAN is associated.
 The drop-down menu displays all folders available for association with the WLAN.
-Folders provide a way to organize the visibility of device parameters that is separate from the configuration groups of devices.
-Using folders, you can view basic statistics about device, and define which users have visibility to which device parameters.
 Name Blank Name of the WLAN.
-Referenced Profiles SSID Profile Select the SSID profile that defines encryption, EDCA or high-throughput SSID parameters.
+Referenced Profiles 1 SSID Profile Select the SSID profile that defines encryption, EDCA or high-throughput SSID parameters.
 Access these SSID profiles by clicking Profiles > SSID in the navigation pane at left.
-For additional information, refer to "Profiles > EDCA AP" on page 111.
+For additional information, refer to "Profiles > SSID" on page 117.
 AAA Profile Select the AAA profile that defines RADIUS, TACACS+, or other AAA server configurations for this WLAN.
 Access these SSID profiles by clicking Profiles > AAA in the navigation pane at left.
-For additional information, refer to "Profiles > AAA" on page 56.
+For additional information, refer to "Profiles > AAA Overview" on page 50.
+802.11k Profile Manages settings for the 802.11k protocol.
+The 802.11k protocol allows APs and clients to dynamically query their radio environment and take appropriate connection actions.
+For example: In a 802.11k network if the AP with the strongest signal reaches its CAC (Call Admission Control) limits for voice calls, then on-hook voice clients may connect to an under utilized AP with a weaker signal.
+You can configure the following options in 802.11k profile: Enable or disable 802.11K support on the AP Forceful disassociation of on-hook voice clients Measurement mode for beacon reports.
+For more details, see the "Configuring 802.11k Protocol" topic in the AOS-W 6.0 User Guide.
+WMM Traffic Management Profile Manages settings for the bandwidth management profile for Wi-Fi Multimedia (WMM).
+Refer to "Profiles > QoS > Traffic Management" on page 99.
 Other Settings Virtual AP Enable Yes Enable this setting to allow virtual AP configurations to be deployed on this WLAN.
 This profile defines your WLAN by enabling or disabling the bandsteering, fast roaming, and DoS prevention features.
 It defines radio band, forwarding mode and blacklisting parameters, and includes references an AAA Profile, an EDCA Parameters AP Profile and a High-throughput SSID profile Allowed Band all Select whether this WLAN is to support 802.11a, 802.11g, or both.
-VLAN N/A Enter the VLAN or range of VLANs to be supported with this WLAN.
+VLAN Enter the VLAN or range of VLANs to be supported with this WLAN.
+Forward Mode tunnel Define whether this WLAN is to support tunnel, bridge, or split-mode IP forwarding.
+Deny Time Range none Define the time range restrictions for the roles in this WLAN, if any.
+Mobile IP Yes Enable or disable mobile IP functions.
+This setting specifies whether the switch is the home agent for a client.
+When enabled, this setting detects when a mobile client has moved to a foreign network and determines the home agent for a roaming client.

-Table 7 Alcatel-Lucent Configuration > WLANs > Advanced Page Fields (Continued)
+Table 7 WLANs > Advanced Page Fields (Continued)